 - Are the authors looking only at death rates?
 Spoiler alert: almost nothing changes the death rate.
 This is inherently biased.

-- Are they making broad, sweeping claims?
+- Do they make broad, sweeping claims?

 - What were they measuring?